Donkey Kong (character): Voice

 Grant Kirkhope (left) voiced Donkey Kong in many games, starting with Donkey Kong 64 (1999), while Seth Rogen (right) voiced him in The Super Mario Bros.
 Movie (2023).

 Donkey Kong does not have a consistent voice across games, and generally makes gorilla noises instead of speaking in full sentences.
 Charles Martinet, who voiced Mario and other Mario characters until 2023, also voiced Donkey Kong for the 1994 "Mario in Real Time" trade show attraction.
 When developing Donkey Kong Country, Rare planned to use real gorilla noises and visited Twycross Zoo near the company's headquarters to record them.
 The composer David Wise described the visit as "a complete waste of time".
 Outside of feeding times, the gorillas were too quiet, so a Rare staffer, Mark Betteridge, provided Donkey Kong's voice.
 Grant Kirkhope voiced Donkey Kong while composing music for Donkey Kong 64; his voice appeared in games such as Mario Kart: Double Dash (2003), the Game Boy Advance port of Donkey Kong Country, and Mario vs. Donkey Kong.
 Takashi Nagasako, the most prolific Donkey Kong voice actor, voiced him in 37 games from Mario Power Tennis (2004) to Donkey Kong Country Returns HD (2025).
 In 2025, Koji Takeda, who voiced Donkey Kong in the Japanese dub of The Super Mario Bros.
 Movie, assumed the role from Mario Kart World onward.

 In his early animated appearances, Donkey Kong was voiced by the comedian Soupy Sales and the actor Garry Chalk.
-Richard Yearwood voiced Donkey Kong in the Donkey Kong Country animated series, while Sterling Jarvis performed his singing voice.
+Richard Yearwood voiced Donkey Kong in the Donkey Kong Country animated series, and Sterling Jarvis performed his singing voice.
 Yearwood reprised the role for a fan-made short film in 2023.
 The actor and comedian Seth Rogen voiced Donkey Kong in The Super Mario Bros.
 Movie.
 Rogen, a fan of Donkey Kong since childhood, used his regular speaking voice, as he felt the role did not require an unusual one.
 He said that, during casting, "I was very clear that I don't do voices.
 If you want me to be in this movie, then it's going to sound like me and that's it...
 I think in the film and in the game, all you seem to know about Donkey Kong is that he throws barrels and does not like Mario very much.
 And that's what I ran with."
 The directors gave Rogen freedom to approach the role, and most of his directions were to yell and sound angry.
 Rogen enjoyed the role and expressed interest in reprising it.